 And they know that ICE is coming for them now.

-ICE has made that very clear under the Trump administration, and they almost certainly went uh, you know, and scattered so as not to be caught up in the case.
+And they almost certainly went and scattered so as not to be caught up in the future.

-All right, let's put the dreamer debate aside, DACA aside for a minute, Francisco.
+All right, let's put the DREAMer debate aside, DACA aside for a minute, Francisco.

-Is it the right thing for the president to do, especially with criminal, illegal immigrants, and that is to deport them for the safety and security of the American people, those that we know are convicts, committed felonies, violent crimes.
+Is it the right thing for the president to do, especially with criminal, illegal immigrants, and that is to deport them for the safety and security of the American people, those that we know are convicts, committed felonies, violent crimes?

-Do you have any problem going out there finding them and sending them back to where they came from at all?
+Do you have any problem going out there, finding them, and sending them back to where they came from at all?

 Even if I had a problem, I wouldn't have an argument.